Curtis-Mortensen/win-install/README.md

 - Provides detailed logging of all operations
 - Asks for confirmation before each major operation

+## 🤖 AI Collaboration Note

+This project was developed in collaboration with AI (Claude 3.5 Sonnet).
+The AI assisted in:
+- Script structure and logic
+- Documentation and README creation
+- Best practices implementation
+- Error handling and logging features

+While AI was used as a development tool, all code has been reviewed and tested by a human in the loop for functionality and security.

-## Contributing
+## Contributions

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+If you're interested in improving this project, please feel free to submit a Pull Request.

 ## License